 I watched Arrival in a packed theater with some rock star nerds, Erik Davis and David Gill among them.
 I’ve been waiting for a movie like this for a while.
 It invests heavily in storytelling, which can renew the viewers attention span.
 Some moviegoers thought it slow, mostly because it lacked prolonged violence or sensory assault scoring.

-Twelve alien ships the size of skyscrapers land on earth and open channels for communication.
-Trouble is, no one knows what they are saying.
+The movie is based on a story by Ted Chaing, called “Story Of Your Life.”
+[Download PDF] Twelve alien ships the size of skyscrapers land on earth and open channels for communication.
+Trouble is, no one knows what they are saying, though the visitors seem quite patient.
 During the course of deciphering mutually incomprehensible languages, they discover they can communicate with writing easier than with speech, and that the aliens’ written language gives some very interesting clues into the nature of space and time.
+What if you could remember things that hadn’t happened yet?

 My favorite thing about Arrival was its ending.
 Despite the suspense, the international political tensions, the itchy military trigger fingers, the climax of Arrival can not be resolved without an increased knowledge of the human heart.
 The whole time the building tension of the movie is suggesting go-for-the-guns, go-for-the-guns.
 Yet when the time comes to cut the Gordian knot, you don’t need to go for the guns; remain calm, observant, communicative.